Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 In the UK, most homeowners are currently on a fixed-rate mortgage, making it the most common type of mortgage.

-The Bank of England is acutely aware that millions of people will see these arrangements, some fixed at rates below 1%, coming to an end in the coming years, with those borrowers compelled to take far higher rates.
+The Bank of England is acutely aware that millions of people have been seeing these arrangements, some fixed at rates below 1%, coming to an end, with those borrowers compelled to take far higher rates.

 A peak in savings rates?

-As of 1 August, the best interest rate savers can currently get on easy-access cash accounts is 5.2%,1 up from 5.1% in June.
+As of 18 September, the best interest rate that most savers can get on easy-access cash accounts is 4.9%1.
 Higher rates are available if you tie money up for periods.

 Fidelity: current interest rates we pay on cash